MaRDI4NFDI/docker-quickstatements/README.md

 bash ./run_tests.sh
 ```

+This fixes some issues in importing data in the quickstaments.

 More information:
 # About MaRDI
 The mission of the Mathematical Research Data Initiative (MaRDI) is explained [here](https://www.mardi4nfdi.de/about/mission).